 The air we breathe hasn’t ever been this dangerous and deadly.
 The children, elderly and pets are bearing the severest sting of air attack.
-In this blog post brought to you by Himalaya Companion care, we explore how to protect your dog from air pollution.
+In this blog post, we explore how to protect your dog from air pollution.

 The times they are a changin‘.
 Never in the history of mankind was our precious blue planet at the brink of such catastrophe.
 All that’s vital being denigrated at a pace faster than what the technological advancements could match.